Very often, discord in the divorce process stems from power inequality, both real and perceived.

 If you don’t believe me, let’s take a look at “Hannah” (not her real name and she was not my divorce client).

 “Hannah” is smart, strong, and soft-spoken.

 Hannah tearfully shared that her wife of seven years informed her three weeks earlier she wanted out of their marriage.
 Simple as that.
 No warning, no fights.
 Just a vague musing that she was questioning whether she wanted to be in relationships with other people, including men.

-Further deepening Hannah’s despair was the couple’s three-year old daughter.
+Further deepening Hannah’s despair were her concerns over the couple’s three-year old daughter.
 Hannah’s wife carried the baby and Hannah adopted her at birth.
-Hannah’s wife was posturing for a greater percentage of time-sharing with their child because she is the biological mother, and Hannah is not.
+Hannah’s wife was posturing for a greater percen wife of seven years informed her tage of time-sharing with their child because she is the biological mother, and Hannah is not.